Elijah Mushemeza: Publications

+Political career

+He lost his MP seat to Ephraim Kamuntu, who gathered 15,337 votes and him polling 10,417 votes.

+Other experience

 Outside university, Mushemeza is active in Ugandan politics.
-He was a member of the Constituent Assembly (1994–95) that debated, scrutinised, enacted and promulgated the Constitution of Uganda, and a member of parliament of Uganda in 1996.
-He was formerly the Vice-Chairperson of the Electoral Commission of the National Resistance Movement, the ruling party in Uganda.
+He was a member of the Constituent Assembly (1994–95) that debated, scrutinised, enacted and promulgated the Constitution of Uganda, and a member of the Parliament of Uganda in 1996.
+He was formerly thevice-cChairperson of the Electoral Commission of the National ResistanceMovementt, the ruling party in Uganda.

 Personal life

 Elijah Mushemeza has been married to Irene Mushemeza since 1994.
 They are the parents of five children.